josiahkila/josiahkila.github.io/essays/smartQuestions.md

 ---
 ## Example Question:

-I have been doing some code with the help of stackoverflow people.
+**I have been doing some code with the help of stackoverflow people.
 I have collect data, filter them, and then sort them. but I get suck when I want to go to the next step.I have been doing some code with the help of stackoverflow people.
-I have collect data, filter them, and then sort them. but I get suck when I want to go to the next step.
+I have collect data, filter them, and then sort them. but I get suck when I want to go to the next step.**

-Here is the code :
-function FILL_PROJ_005() {
+**Here is the code : function FILL_PROJ_005() { //function content }**
-//function content
-}

-In the function  var PROJECT_LIST = DATA_SORTED.getRange(1,1,1,1);
-I would like to extract only some value of the DATA_SORTED ( at the end I need all the column "B", and .getRange(1,1,1,1); is just a first test.)
+**In the function var PROJECT_LIST = DATA_SORTED.getRange(1,1,1,1); I would like to extract only some value of the DATA_SORTED ( at the end I need all the column “B”, and .getRange(1,1,1,1); is just a first test.)
 But I get this error message : TypeError: DATA_SORTED.getRange is not a function I understand that the result of var DATA_SORTED is an array, but how do I convert it again into values that I can continue to filter ?
-I have try to use .map, but I felt to understand how to use it...
+I have try to use .map, but I felt to understand how to use it…**

-Here is a sample of the data I'am working on : //sample
+**Here is a sample of the data I’am working on : //sample**

 [How do I convert an array into values?](https://stackoverflow.com/questions/77061273/how-do-i-convert-an-array-into-values)